pipelinelabo/datalaiq-wiki/gui/actionables/actionables.md

 ### Action Types

-Gravwell provides several actions, and an actionable can use any or all actions in a single actionable.
+DatalaiQ provides several actions, and an actionable can use any or all actions in a single actionable.

 #### Run a Query